bounce18/bounce18/README.md

 ## GE Flipping Helper Plugin

 This repository now includes a RuneLite plugin located in `ge-flipping-plugin/`.
 The plugin displays your coin stack and suggests Grand Exchange items to flip using price data from the OSRS Wiki API.
+It now also factors in recent trade volumes to rank items by the highest potential total profit you can achieve with your available coins.

 ### Build Instructions